wooyongc/2022UTSWMachineLearningFinalProj/README.md

 ### Feature Selection

-`RID`, `PTID`, `EXAMDATE` have minimal-no predictive information and we will drop these values for all models.
+`RID` and `EXAMDATE` have minimal-no predictive information and we will drop these values for all models. `PTID` will only be included in the linear mixed effects model as a random effect.

 In order to see if our data can be condensed, we tried PCA and FAMD for dimensionality reduction.